-www.jesgordon.comOut with the old, in with the new – For the items that are too good to let go, keen organization skills will come in handy after the holidays.
-You now have more “stuff” in your house or apartment than you did before the holidays, but most likely the amount of space you have to store it in has not changed.
+After the holidays, you have more “stuff” in your house or apartment than you did before the holidays, new toys, new appliances, new clothes, books, etc.but most likely the amount of space you have to store it in has not changed.
 So you are left with an organizing project on your plate.

 Gayle Jacobs has turned organizing into her career with her company Actually Organized (www.actuallyorganized.net) and offers readers the following advice:

 · Think of your closet like real estate and weed out the items that no longer serve you.

 · Hold to the ‘1 item in, 1 item out’ rule

 · Make sure to DONATE the unwanted items